Obama's rough reception on the world stage

 "I am a president of a sovereign state.
 And we have long ceased to be a colony of the United States," Duterte continued.
 "Son of a b****, I'll cuss you in that forum."

-It was a stunning show of disrespect for an American president, and though Obama shrugged off the comments from the "colorful" leader during his own news conference Monday, he indicated that he might now not meet him after all.
+It was a stunning show of disrespect for an American president.
+And though Obama shrugged off the comments from the "colorful" leader during his own news conference Monday, the White House later canceled his meeting with Duterte -- and conferring instead with the President of South Korea.

 Duterte is not the first erratic president of the Philippines, but his unpredictability and willingness to fan latent colonial resentment against the US represents an unwanted disruption for the White House at the end of Obama's tenure.
 It comes in a regional cauldron where Beijing is making aggressive moves in the South China Sea and Southeast Asian nations are increasingly important to US efforts to rein in the rising power.